 What many consumers don’t know is that dates are not an indicator of the product’s safety and are not required by Federal law, except for infant formula.
 However, many consumers misinterpret these labels as safety indicators, leading to the premature disposal of food that is still safe to consume.

-To reduce waste associated with food labels, consumers should pay attention to the expiration dates, educate themselves on what each label means, and better understand how to check for spoilage before discarding products.
+To reduce waste associated with food labels, consumers should pay attention to the expiration dates to reduce food waste, educate themselves on what each label means, and better understand how to check for spoilage before discarding products.

 The Expectation for Perfect Produce